crmne/paolino.me/_posts/2026-04-28-ruby-concurrency-what-actually-happens.md

 **Ractors** sit between processes and threads: offices that share a mailroom but not their filing cabinets.
 Each Ractor has its own GVL, so threads in different Ractors can execute Ruby code truly in parallel, but they can only pass notes to each other -- no shared mutable objects.
 You communicate via message passing, copying or moving data between them.
 Every Ruby process has a "main Ractor" where all your code runs by default.
 Creating additional Ractors is opt-in.

 **Threads** live inside a process and share its memory: workers sharing the same office, accessing the same filing cabinets, coordinating to avoid collisions.
-The OS preemptively schedules them, meaning it can pause any thread at any time and switch to another.
-You don't control when this happens.
-The GVL prevents threads from executing Ruby code in parallel, but it releases the lock during I/O. So two threads can wait on two different network calls simultaneously, but they can't crunch numbers at the same time.
+In CRuby, they are native threads, with the GVL deciding which one can execute Ruby code at a time.
+You don't control when Ruby switches between them.
+The GVL releases during I/O, so two threads can wait on two different network calls simultaneously, but they can't crunch numbers at the same time.

 **Fibers** live inside a thread and are cooperatively scheduled: multiple tasks juggled by one worker at their desk.
 When they're waiting for something -- a phone call, a fax, a response -- they set it aside and pick up the next task.
 A fiber runs until it explicitly yields.
 When it hits I/O -- a network call, a database query, reading a file -- it yields to the reactor, and another fiber picks up.
 No OS thread context switch for the fiber itself, no preemption.
 One thread can run thousands of fibers.